 Pass the swordfish slices first into the flour, so that they are covered on both sides.
 Then in the beaten egg, which in turn has to cover the fish entirely, and finally in the breadcrumbs, pressing well so that the cover is even.

 I recommend, As always, to fry in dipping: that is, in a frying pan with high edges and in plenty of peanut seed oil or in high oleic sunflower oil.
 The frying temperature is 165 degrees (measure it with the kitchen thermometer that I recommend you buy for years).
 Swordfish cutlets should cook until lightly browned, so that inside the fish remains soft and succulent.
 Leave them for 5-10 minutes at room temperature before serving and accompany them with a wonderful Eggplant caponata or a tomato salad, garlic and Basil.
 Bon appétit!

-THE ABBINAMENT0: Etna Doc White, Villa Dei Baroni, vintage 2019.
-A white wine, made from Carricante grapes, born on the sands and rocks of Mount Etna, thanks to the work of Carranco Estates, winery born thanks to the collaboration between Tornatore wineries and the Piedmont brand Borgogno.
+MATCHING: Etna Doc White, Villa Dei Baroni, vintage 2019.
+A white wine, made from Carricante grapes, born on the sands and rocks of Etna, thanks to the work of Carranco Estates, winery born thanks to the collaboration between Tornatore wineries and the Piedmont brand Borgogno.
 The scents are intense, of white flowers with notes of green apple.
 Taste is fresh, savory.
-A moderate alcohol content (12,5% ABV.) gives this Sicilian wine great drinkability and ease in pairing.
-In this recipe, the great freshness and acidity of the wine manage to balance the fatty elements of frying, enhancing the flavor and flavor of swordfish meats.
+A moderate alcohol content (12,5% ABV.) gives this Sicilian wine a great drinkability and ease in the combination.
+In this recipe, the great freshness and acidity of the wine can balance the fatty elements of the frying, enhancing the flavor and flavor of swordfish meats.